Board of Management Charter

 He has considerable experience in the public service.
 He was the former Secretary of Transport for New South Wales, where he led around 27,000 people in shaping the planning, policy and delivery of public transport, roads and freight across the state.

-Following a distinguished career in local government, and engineering construction in Australia and the United Kingdom, Mr Stewart joined the Queensland Government as Deputy Coordinator-General within the Department of Infrastructure and Planning.
+Following a distinguished career in local government, and engineering construction in Australia and the United Kingdom, Dave joined the Queensland Government as Deputy Coordinator-General within the Department of Infrastructure and Planning.
 In this role he was responsible for delivering major water and road projects.

 Earlier, he was the Director-General of Queensland Transport and then the Department of Transport and Main Roads, overseeing the integration of organisations to a new customer focused model.
 His primary responsibility was transport leadership including strategic policy and planning, system stewardship, infrastructure delivery and service delivery.

-Mr Stewart is an advocate for regional Queensland and one of his highlights as Director-General is participating in the community champions program for Indigenous communities, where he regularly visits the community of Pormpuraaw and assists them with accessing much-needed government services.
+Dave is an advocate for regional Queensland and one of his highlights as Director-General is participating in the community champions program for Indigenous communities, where he regularly visits the community of Pormpuraaw and assists community members with accessing much-needed government services.

 He is also a member of Queensland’s Male Champions of Change group, joining 10 other prominent and influential business leaders to promote gender equality across a range of industries, including the Queensland public sector.